Speed awareness course: all you need to know

 Most motorists pride themselves on being careful and considerate drivers, and maintaining a driving licence free from penalty points is a source of pride for many.
 With the ever-increasing prevalence of speed cameras and mobile police checks, however, a moment’s inattention to the limit could see you penalised.

-Fortunately, in some instances, it’s possible to forgo penalty points and take a half-day speed awareness course instead.
-Doing so could save you money on your car insurance, as you won’t have a speeding conviction to declare to your provider – though you may have to tell them you’ve taken the course.
+Fortunately, with lesser speeding offences, it’s possible to avoid penalty points by attending a half-day speed awareness course instead.
+Doing so could save you money on your car insurance, as you won’t have a speeding conviction to declare to your provider – though you may have to tell them that you’ve taken the course.

 When would you be offered a speed awareness course?

 If you have been caught speeding, you will receive a letter informing you of the consequences.
 In many cases, you will be able to choose from three options: paying the fine and taking the points, going to court to settle it, or taking a speed awareness course and paying a slightly reduced fine.

 You will be able to enroll on a speed awareness course if it is your first speeding offence or if you haven’t been caught in the past three years.
 You’re only eligible for a speed awareness course if the police offer it to you as a choice.
 On top of that, there are set speeds that qualify for a speed awareness course; if you were speeding by more than these amounts, you won’t have the option to attend a course.
 The amount by which you can break the speed limit and still be eligible to take a speed awareness course is between 10% of the speed limit plus 2mph, to 10% of the limit plus 9mph.

 - 30mph limit: speeding between 35mph and 42mph

 - 40mph limit: speeding between 46mph and 53mph

 - 50mph limit: speeding between 57mph and 64mph